SwampThingPaul/EcoDataViz/README.md

 # Ecology Data Viz (previously Ecology _#TidyTuesday_)
 [![DOI](https://zenodo.org/badge/192391693.svg)](https://zenodo.org/badge/latestdoi/192391693)

-Much like [TidyTuesday](https://github.com/rfordatascience/tidytuesday), Eco-Data Viz is in the spirit of TidyTuesday focusing on working with ecological data in the R-environment with an emphassis on summarizing and displaying ecological data to a broader audience.
+Much like [TidyTuesday](https://github.com/rfordatascience/tidytuesday), Eco-Data Viz is in the spirit of TidyTuesday focusing on working with ecological data in the R-environment with an emphasis on summarizing and displaying ecological data to a broader audience.
 All are welcome to join in the fun.
 This is an ever evolving repo, check back soon for new additions.

 ## Contact
 Paul Julian - [Webpage](http://swampthingecology.org) - [Twitter](https://twitter.com/SwampThingPaul) - [Email](mailto:pauljulianphd@gmail.com)